 Values have the following meanings:

 When snapping to baselines on a line grid, either the text-over-edge or text-under-edge baseline is chosen: whichever one is on the matching side of the central baseline.
-For example, when snapping the before edge in horizontal writing mode, the over edge is chosen.
-In some cases the under edge might be used instead for the before edge: for example, when the writing mode of the line grid doesn’t match that of the affected element, or when due to the text-orientation settings the under side corresponds to the after edge.
+For example, when snapping the block-start edge in horizontal writing mode, the text-over-edge is chosen.
+In some cases the text-under-edge might be used instead for the block-start edge: for example, when the writing mode of the line grid doesn’t match that of the affected element, or when due to the text-orientation settings the text-under-edge corresponds to the block-start edge.

 To snap a block-level element to a grid line, the effective margin is increased at that edge.
 If, however, the box is an empty block that could be collapsed through, then this property has no effect.
 [CSS21]